 There are plenty of Geocoding and Maps API available to convert an idea into reality.

 Imagining our lives without mobile phones does sound to be a challenge.
 Different applications on our mobiles have become an integral part of our daily lives.
 Many of these applications are based on AI.

 Built-in smart assistants on our phones like Siri, Alexa, and Google Assistant are the more obvious examples of AI that most of us are aware of and use.

-More mobile technology platforms are developing solutions that make use of AI for managing different aspects of the device like battery management, event suggestions, etc. One of the standard features, like using a portrait mode on the phone, also uses AI.
+More mobile technology platforms are developing solutions that use AI for managing different aspects of the device like battery management, event suggestions, etc. One of the standard features, like using a portrait mode on the phone, also uses AI.

 Are you interested in learning mobile app development?
 Check out this Udemy course.

-It takes into consideration your tastes & preferences, your history, and imprint on SM, etc. to curate the information to transmit feeds that you find more relevant and are inclined to see.
+It takes into consideration your tastes & preferences, your history, and imprint on SM, etc., to curate the information to transmit feeds that you find more relevant and are inclined to see.

 How many times have you wondered, looking at an online ad, “I was thinking about buying this product “?

 There is no magic here wherein AI is reading your mind.
 Instead, it is keeping track of what you do online.
 The products you browse on various shopping sites or search engines are tracked, and advertisements related to these products are fed to you.